getoptimum/docs/docs/guides/01-getting-started-cli.md

 * **Usage Tracking**: Monitor your publish/subscription stats.
 * **Account Linking**: Associate activity with your user or team.

-Without authentication, you can only use **open/public topics** with strict limits.

 ## How It Fits into the Network

 ![mump2p CLI Architecture](../../static/img/mump2p.png)